Understanding balance transfers

 Existing customer?
 How to balance transfer

-Existing credit card customers can request a balance transfer by phone or by Online Card Services using the ‘Transfer Balances’ tab.
+Existing credit card customers can request a balance transfer by phone or on Online Card Services by selecting ‘Make a Transfer’.

 You can also transfers balances from a number of credit or store cards up to an agreed credit limit.
 It’s very straightforward—we just need details of the account you are transferring the balance from.